Tajiri, Osaka

 Tajiri (田尻町, Tajiri-chō) is a town located in Sennan District, Osaka Prefecture, Japan.
 As of 1 January 2022, the town had an estimated population of 8,492 in 4010 households and a population density of 1500 persons per km^{2}.
 The total area of the town is 5.62 sqkm.

 Geography

 Tajiri is located at the southwestern tip of Osaka Prefecture, facing Osaka Bay.
-The central portion of Kansai International Airport is located in the town boundary.
-It is the smallest town in Japan in terms of geographic area.
+The central portion of Kansai International Airport (located on artificial island Kankūjima) is located within the town boundary.
+Not counting the area of the airport, Tajiri is the smallest town in Japan in terms of geographic area.